wilsonpage/fastdom/README.md

 ### FastDom#write(callback[, context])

-Schedules a task for the 'write' queue.
+Schedules a job for the 'write' queue.
+Returns a unique ID that can be used to clear the scheduled job.

 ```js
 fastdom.write(function() {